Rethinking The Future Awards 2021

 Rethinking The Future Awards is an annual architecture award program which aims to identify and promote outstanding work in the field of Architecture and Design across the World.
-RTF is celebrating its 9th year with the launch of a new architecture award – the Architecture, Construction and Design Awards 2020!
+RTF is celebrating its 9th year with the launch of a new architecture award – the Rethinking The Future Awards 2021.

 RTF ARCHITECTURE AWARDS: Previous Winners